KEBRhoades/kebrhoades/README.md

 ## About

-I am a Ph.D. candidate in Plant Breeding, Genetics & Biotechnology in the Department of Horticulture at Michigan State University.
-I plan to defend my dissertation in the summer of 2023 and find work as a plant breeder in the private or non-profit sector.
+I have a Ph.D. in Plant Breeding, Genetics & Biotechnology from the Department of Horticulture at Michigan State University.
+Currently I work at [the Savanna Institute](https://www.savannainstitute.org/) as a tree crop breeder.

 ## Education

 B.S.
 Biological Sciences, Cornell University, graduated May 2015

-Ph.D. track; Plant Breeding, Genetics and Biotechnology, Michigan State University, anticipated graduation fall 2023
+Ph.D.
+Plant Breeding, Genetics and Biotechnology, Michigan State University, defended November 2023

 ## Research Experience